cspiders/Java-theory/README.md

 ## System wise:
 ### This is not the recommended way because the other user may edit or delete the variables.
 ### Security problem arises so go to user variables only.
+If another user logs in he can easily see the environmnt variable set by previous user.
 ### Go to properties -> environment variable=>path

 ## Development Setup: